vuduclong0309/LongAndShortLite/doc/Extra__4_Why_I_Included_All_Environment_In_A_Folder.md

 Key learning:
 ```
-The main idea behind the Git flow branching strategy is to isolate your work into different types of branches.
+The main idea behind theï¿½Git flow branching strategyï¿½is to isolate your work into different types of branches.
 There are five different branch types in total:
     Main
     Develop
     Feature
     Release
     Hotfix

-The two primary branches in Git flow are main and develop.
-There are three types of supporting branches with different intended purposes: feature, release, and hotfix.
+The two primary branches in Git flow areï¿½mainï¿½andï¿½develop.
+There are three types of supporting branches with different intended purposes:ï¿½feature,ï¿½release, andï¿½hotfix.

 The Benefits of Git Flow:
     1. The various types of branches make it easy and intuitive to organize your work.